• Skip to primary navigation

 To make the shortbread crust and crumble:

-1 PREHEAT.
 Preheat your oven to 350F.
 Lightly grease a 9×9 inch baking pan and set aside.

-2 COMBINE.
-Using a stand mixer fitted with the paddle attachment or a handheld electric mixer, beat flour, butter, sugar, salt, egg yolks and vanilla extract on low speed until it resembles a coarse meal.
+Using a stand mixer fitted with the paddle attachment or a handheld electric mixer, beat flour, butter, sugar, salt, egg yolks and vanilla extract on low speed.

-Shortbread crust ingredients
+Shortbread crust in a bowl.

-Shortbread crust in a bowl
+Shortbread crust on a pan.

-3 TRANSFER.
 Transfer half of your shortbread dough to your prepared pan and press firmly to the bottom using your hands.
-Make sure to really pack it in and get to all the corners.
-Set aside the other half of your dough for later.

-Shortbread crust
+Shortbread crust.

-4 BAKE.
 Bake your crust for 10-15 minutes or until it turns a light golden brown at the edges.
 Remove from the oven and allow to cool.
 Don’t turn the oven off.

 How to make the mango filling

-Slice of mango bar showing mango filling
+Slice of mango bar showing mango filling.

 While your shortbread crust is baking, you can cook your mango filling.

-1 COMBINE.
-In a medium-sized saucepan on medium heat, stir mangoes, sugar and lemon juice.
+1 In a medium-sized saucepan on medium heat, stir mangoes, sugar and lemon juice.
 Cook until the fruit starts breaking down and the mango mixture starts to reduce and thicken (10-15 minutes).
 Stir often so that the sugar doesn’t burn.
 And taste to ensure you’re happy with the sweetness of the mixture.

-2 THICKEN.
-Add cornstarch dissolved in water, stir to combine, and continue to cook until you get a significantly thicker consistency.
+2 Add cornstarch dissolved in water, stir to combine, and continue to cook until you get a significantly thicker consistency.
 This usually only takes a couple of minutes.
 Remove from heat.

 You can make this the day before and keep it in an airtight container in the fridge until you’re ready to use.
 Just make sure to bring it down to room temperature before using.